-For the 2016-2017 academic year, Petaluma Student Health Services has maintained general office hours Monday through Thursday 8 AM - 5 PM.
-Services have included having a College Nurse Practitioner available an average of 24 hours per week (6 hrs./day/4 days), mental health services 12 hours per week (2 days per week) and Petaluma Health Center's reproductive health clinic for 3 hours on Tuesdays.
-The reproductive health clinic was moved to Thursday afternoons for 2 hours only beginning in November 2016.
-NP hours and MA hours are reduced on Wednesdays, and NP clinical hours are reduced 4 hours per month for department meetings at the Santa Rosa Campus
+For the 2017-2018 academic year, Petaluma Student Health Services reduced general office hours on Wednesdays and Thursdays to a half day, from Monday through Thursday 8 AM - 5 PM.
+Services have included having a College Nurse Practitioner available, mental health services 2 days per week and Petaluma Health Center's reproductive health clinic on Tuesdays.

-As noted in utilization statistics above, continuing challenges exist in having Petaluma students use available health services; theories as to why utilization is so low include 1) location of health center is away from other student support services and from student activity centers.
+Continuing challenges exist in having Petaluma students use available health services; theories as to why utilization is so low include 1) location of health center is away from other student support services and from student activity centers.
 2) The student population may represent higher rates of health insurance 3) students are getting good access to the Petaluma Health Center for healthcare services 4) Petaluma students spend less time on campus in general, i.e. more of a commuter student population and 5) the number of Petaluma students has dropped even more than other areas of the college.